 The early 1970s were a time of massive change in Canadian locomotive design.
-CN's mechanical boss, Bob Radford, worked with MLW designers, locomotive crews and the unions to devise a new cab design for freight road locomotives.
+CN's mechanical boss, Bob Radford, worked with MLW designers, locomotive crews, and the unions to devise a new cab design for freight road locomotives.
 This would become known as a (Canadian) Comfort/Safety Cab.
-The first units to be equipped with this cab was the M420 and it hit the rails in 1973, just a few weeks before the similarly-equipped GP38-2(W).
+The first units to be equipped with this cab was the M420 and it hit the rails in 1973.